 What Happens in the First Session

-I see clients in-person at my practice in Rugby, which is easily accessible from Coventry, Leamington Spa, Warwick and much of the West Midlands.
-I also work online via video call for clients who prefer to stay local.
-Many Coventry clients choose this, and it's equally effective.
+I see clients in person at my practice in Rugby, which is easily accessible from Coventry, Leamington Spa, Warwick and much of the West Midlands.
+I also work online by video call when that feels appropriate.

 The first session starts with conversation.
-Usually around 20–30 minutes of it.
-I want to understand not just what you're anxious about, but how the anxiety manifests for you specifically: whether it's physical (chest tightening, racing heart), cognitive (constant worry, intrusive thoughts), behavioural (avoidance, procrastination), or some combination.
-I also want to understand what was happening in your life when it started, or when it got worse, and what you've already tried.
+Usually around 20 to 30 minutes of it.
+I want to understand not just what you are anxious about, but how the anxiety shows up for you specifically: whether it is physical (chest tightening, racing heart), cognitive (constant worry, intrusive thoughts), behavioural (avoidance, procrastination), or some combination.
+I also want to understand what was happening in your life when it started, or when it got worse, and what you have already tried.

-This isn't a clinical intake form.
-It's a conversation.
-I'm trying to build a picture of your specific pattern, because anxiety is rarely one-size-fits-all, and neither is the therapeutic approach.
+This is not a formal intake form.
+It is a conversation.
+I am trying to build a picture of your specific pattern, because anxiety is rarely one size fits all, and neither is the work.

 From there, we move into the hypnotherapy itself.